lessamess/Protostrap/README.md

 - Forms with UX optimized Feedback
 - Easy verification triggering for Form-Feedback
 - Files to fake Google search (Great for usability testing)
-- Fake Login Process
+- Fake Login Process and logged in status
 - typeahead example with a better typeahead
 - files to show the "End of Prototype" situation in tests
-- "Add me to homescreen" flyout

 ## Licence
 Protostrap is Licenced under Apache Licence Version 2.0